splunk/splunk-connect-for-snmp/docs/microk8s/offlineinstallation/offline-sc4snmp.md

 - `dependencies-images.tar`
 - `splunk-connect-for-snmp-chart.tar`

-Additionally, you'll need
+Additionally, you will need:

 - `pull_mibserver.sh` script
 - `pull_gui_images.sh` script

 to easily pull and export mibserver image and GUI images.

-Moreover, the SC4SNMP Docker image must be pulled, saved as a `.tar` package, and then moved to the server as well.
+Moreover, the SC4SNMP docker image must be pulled, saved as a `.tar` package, and then moved to the server as well.
 This process requires Docker to be installed locally.

 Images can be pulled from the following repository: `ghcr.io/splunk/splunk-connect-for-snmp/container:<tag>`.